-After hundreds of hours of testing time with the best 15-inch laptops, here’s our list of the greatest you can buy.
+Why buy a 15-inch laptop?
+Well, they're not only larger than the best 13- or 14-inch laptops, but they're also often much more powerful.
+They don't always need to be big and clunky, either.
+After hundreds of hours of testing time with the best 15-inch laptops, here's our list of the greatest you can buy.

-The best 15-inch laptops at a glance:
+The best 15-inch laptop

 Who's it for: Anyone who needs serious power on the go but doesn't want to take up too much room in a backpack.